vinayakbhagwani/vinayakbhagwani/README.md

 - :telescope: I’m working as a Software Engineer in i-exceed and contributing to frontend in mobile application development.

-- :seedling: Exploring Devops and Cloud computing in AWS
+- :seedling: Exploring Jetpack Compose and dependency injection in Android.

 - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.